pytest-dev/pytest-html/docs/user_guide.rst

 Modifying the results table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can modify the columns by implementing custom hooks for the header and
+You can modify the columns of the report by implementing custom hooks for the header and rows.
-rows.
-The following example :code:`conftest.py` adds a description column with
+The following example :code:`conftest.py` adds a description column with the test function docstring,
-the test function docstring, adds a sortable time column, and removes the links
+adds a sortable time column, and removes the links column:
-column:

 .. code-block:: python